tijeco/FUSTr/README.md

 source activate FUSTr
 ```

-The only dependency that is not avalaible in bioconda is SiLiX, which needs to be installed on the system, and can be downloaded [here](http://lbbe.univ-lyon1.fr/Download,3009.html?lang=fr)

 After that all you have to do is type the following command with the path to the directory containing all transcriptome assemblies (ending in .fasta) and the Snakefile will do the rest of the work!